lambdaclass/concrete/ROADMAP.md

 zero, overflow profile, casts, and loop bounds with statuses `proved`, `enforced`, `assumed`, `missing`, or `blocked`.

+0. PROVEN violations are hard errors by default in safe code — pull this forward, do not leave it for the end of the phase.
+The obligation engine already discharges some obligations to `violation` (a compile-time PROOF the access is wrong), but a `violation` is currently only reported, so safe code still compiles and ships UB: `a[5]` on `[i64; 3]` builds and does an out-of-bounds read (the compiler prints "VIOLATION: index out of bounds (constant index)" in `--report contracts`), and `10 / 0` builds.
+   This conflates `violation` with `unproven` — but they are categorically
+   different: `unproven` means "not discharged" (reasonably policy/profile gated), `violation` means "discharged to false" (a proof of a bug, like a type error).
+The default for safe code must be: any obligation with status `violation` (constant OOB index, constant zero divisor, provably-truncating constant cast, statically-false assertion) FAILS the build, suppressible only via `trusted` / `with(Unsafe)` or a named assumption that appears in audit output.
+This is cheap (the classification exists) and is a default that examples will silently depend on, so it must land before broad Phase 6 examples, not after.
+Known hole filed now:
+   `examples/known_holes/proven_{oob_index,div_zero}/`,
+   `scripts/tests/check_proven_violation_enforcement.sh` (reproduce + freeze;
+   flips to expected-reject when enforcement lands), and the `CLAIMS_TODAY.md` disclosure.
+The enforcement gate must prove safe code with each violation kind is rejected, the same code under `trusted` compiles with the assumption recorded, and `unproven` obligations are NOT swept into the same hard-error path.
 1. Define stable obligation schema v1: id, kind, source span, function, expression, dependencies, evidence status, discharging theorem/check/ assumption, and replay command.